-Grey Nuns grad space
+Grey Nuns study space

-A new chapter for the Grey Nuns reading room
+A new chapter for the Grey Nuns Reading Room

 SGS would like to recognize the Library’s outstanding stewardship of the Grey Nuns space since 2014.
 Library staff welcomed and supported students in this unique setting for more than a decade, making it a cherished study environment for the Concordia community.
 The administrative transition allows both the Library and SGS to focus their resources where they can best serve students and Concordia’s academic mission.